statisticalbiotechnology/cb2030/qa/pathway.md

   > This is an open research topic within multiomics analysis.
 It should be entirely possible to do so, however, I have seen very few successful implementations.
 One problem is lack of pathway definitions.
 However, some pathway definition databases like KEGG and Rectome actually do contain information on both metabolites and proteins.

 ## Over-representation analysis
-1. In the article by Kathri et al, section First Generation: Over-Representation Analysis (ORA) Approaches, we can read that solving one of its limitations (that only the most significant genes are used) by using an "iterative approach that adds one gene at a time to find a set of genes for which a pathway is most significant".
-I do not quite get how this solves the problem?
-How are the genes chosen if not by a threshold?
-Do we analyze all genes that we have analyzed by using this method?
-  > Sure, you use an FDR threshold, but you keep on changing it until you see the result you want to get.
-Did I ever tell you that much systems biology stands on methods that should not be investigated too closely?

-1. Regarding ORA, the article by Kathri et al mentions that one of the limitations is that it assumes that each gene is independent of the other genes (more generally, analytes, I assume), which might yield biased or incorrect estimates of pathway significance.
-This sounds like a very bad assumption to make when studying pathways, and it sounds as though it would produce very severe errors, and thus extremely unreliable results.
-Since the method is still used: how severe and common do these errors tend to be?
-  > Nice catch!
-This is an error of the review in my mind.
-What they should have written is that the genes have to be independent under the null, which is an more reasonable assumption.
-Overall, the method seems to be reliable enough.
-I also not like the fact that the method is not taking quantative differences as input, but rather lists of genes, and that its test statistics does not relate to quantitative differences between case and control, but instead tests the sizes of genesets.
-That makes the test statistic hard for most biologists to [interpret](https://academic.oup.com/bioinformatics/article/23/8/980/198511) (and the general problems of the interpretation of *p* values makes this worse).

 1. Is there any way to correct for the fact that ORA assigns a higher significance to a pathway with more genes?
 I am specially concerned by the fact that we could be interested in analyzing pathways with different sizes, which may be both (or even just the smaller one) relevant in a given biological condition.
   > It is not so much that the larger pathways get higher significance by chance, as that they have a larger chance to pick up weak signals.